Guidelines for Journal Authors

 MECHANICS OF SUBMISSION

-Manuscripts should be supplied in Microsoft Word format, and must
+Submissions to ARPA’s Journal should be sent in Word format,

 COVERING INFORMATION